VictorRodriguez/FMV_tutorial/make_fmv.md

      for (x=0; x<MAX; x++){
 ```

-We can see that make-fmv-patch is recomended to add the atribute that generates
+We can see that make-fmv-patch is recommended to add the attribute that generates
 target clones on the function foo.
 When we do this is possible to have the
-folllwoing code:
+following code:

 ```c
 #include <stdio.h>